HAN: Heterogeneous Graph Attention Networks

 Suppose we have two meta-paths for author classification:

-Semantic attention computes importance scores (averaged over all authors):
+Semantic attention computes the two importance scores, each averaged over all authors:

 Limitations